MohammedShabeelvp/Python/README.md

-My colection of python projects# Python
+My colection of python projects.